Milton's Jauch pursues bigger plans

 “I did everything in my power to make sure there was no reason to cut me this season.”

-It wasn’t the coaches that cut Jauch this season, it was the coronavirus pandemic, which canceled Milton’s spring sports season.
+It wasn’t the coaches that cut Jauch this season, it was the coronavirus pandemic, which canceled the high school spring sports season.

 “It was disappointing, especially from my end,” Jauch said.
 “I put in all this work throughout the offseason.
 I hadn’t been able to play an actual game of baseball since my sophomore year.”

 And it was more than disappointing on an individual level.
-Jauch knows how good the Red Hawks – who advanced to the sectional final last season—could have been this year.
+Jauch knows how good the Red Hawks—who advanced to a sectional final last season—could have been this year.

 “Our team was going to be really good this year,” Jauch said.
 “We had a legitimate shot I think to at least make it to state.
 It was just really bad timing.”